cecilitse/product-owner-upskilling-challenges/05-api-consumption/01-ruby-program/README.md

 ---
 ```

-The first part, asking for the role, is already provided.
+The first part, asking for the role, is already done for you.

 Try it out!
 Run the Ruby file from the Terminal: